sagar5mati/marioinc/README.txt

 MARIO IN C
 Sagar Panchmatia 111403067

-NOTE:
-The bug seen in loading a game in the video has been solved

 Description:

 The following program is an implementation of the classic Mario game in C Language using ncurses library